-PART 3F: PLANNING COMMITTEE AND PLANNING SUB-COMMITTEES
+PART 3F: PLANNING COMMITTEES

 - 1. To comment on local development framework documents in respect of all significant planning matters and make recommendations to the cabinet. - 2.
 To consider the future process by which the decisions with respect to planning applications are to be taken. - 3.
-To consider and determine all the following applications: - strategic and major planning applications (as defined in the matters reserved to the committee) - designation of conservation areas including the adoption of conservation area character appraisals and detailed design guidance - any other planning responsibilities of the authority created by statute (and delegated to the committee). - 4.
-It is the responsibility of the planning committee to consider strategic planning applications and to establish planning sub-committees to consider applications and other matters reserved as defined in the constitution - Where appropriate to hear and consider the case for the applicant either by way of written or oral representation and consider objections and representations to the application from authorised persons and interested parties or their designated representatives. - 6.
+To consider and determine all the following applications: - Strategic, major and other planning applications (as defined in the matters reserved to the committees) - designation of conservation areas including the adoption of conservation area character appraisals and detailed design guidance - any other planning responsibilities of the authority created by statute (and delegated to the committees). - 4.
+It is the responsibility of the planning committees to consider strategic and other planning applications, and other matters reserved as defined in the constitution. - 5.
+Where appropriate to hear and consider the case for the applicant either by way of written or oral representation and consider objections and representations to the application from authorised persons and interested parties or their designated representatives. - 6.
 To consider expenditure of section 106 monies. - 7.
 To comment on national and regional consultation documents proposing significant changes to strategic planning policies and make recommendations to the cabinet.

-Matters reserved for decision by the planning committee
+Matters reserved for decision by a planning committee (major applications)

-- 8. Consideration of the following categories of planning applications (including listed building consent, conservation area consent and advertising consent), where the development proposed involves the creation of 50 or more housing units or more than 3,500m2 of commercial floor space or a mixed use development with more than 3,500m2 of floor space, including applications for change of use, or the application is clearly linked to another application which is to be considered by the planning committee: - a) those which are significantly contrary to the provisions of the local development framework approved by the council for the purpose of development control, and which are recommended for approval. - b) those which are controversial, i.e. subject to 5 or more relevant objections (a "relevant objection" is defined as any objection except an objection which clearly does not raise any material planning considerations) or raise a major issue of a planning nature except:
+- 8. Consideration of the following categories of planning applications (including listed building consent, conservation area consent and advertising consent), where the development proposed involves the creation of 50 or more housing units or more than 3,500m2 of commercial floor space or a mixed use development with more than 3,500m2 of floor space, including applications for change of use, or the application is clearly linked to another application which is to be considered by one of the planning committees (major applications): - a) those which are significantly contrary to the provisions of the local development framework approved by the council for the purpose of development control, and which are recommended for approval. - b) those which are controversial, i.e. subject to 5 or more relevant objections (a "relevant objection" is defined as any objection except an objection which clearly does not raise any material planning considerations) or raise a major issue of a planning nature except: